TikTokers Are Putting Ice in Their Vaginas—Here's Why

 For mental health struggles, consider going to therapy, taking medication and practicing self-care.
 As for tightening your vagina, while the concept of a "loose vagina" is a myth used to shame women for having sex, you can tighten things up by practicing Kegels, aka squeezing your pelvic floor muscles.

-And while cryotherapy, a treatment in which doctors apply extreme cold to destroy abnormal tissue, is used to help with genital warts, shoving a piece of ice up inside you isn't the same thing and won't do the trick.
+And while cryotherapy, a treatment in which doctors apply extreme cold to destroy abnormal tissue, is used to help with genital warts, shoving a piece of ice into your vagina isn't the same thing and won't do the trick.

 Finally, if you're worried about preventing bacterial overgrowth (which is what leads to bacterial vaginosis), wear cotton underwear, use condoms and dental dams, don't douche and avoid getting anything that's touched your anus on your vagina.
 Remember, as mentioned above, ice can actually cause an infection, not cure one.